doc-doc/CoVGT/README.md

 ```
 python eval_next.py --folder CoVGT_FTCoWV --mode test
 ```
+We find on some machines, the accuracy could be 59.9% (slightly higher than 59.7%).
 ## Results and Resources
 **<p align="center">Table 1.
 VideoQA Accuracy (%) on Test Set.</p>**
 <table>